rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 ## Background

-When building a Rust library crate, the compiler generates compiled code for as much of the crate as it can (everything that isn't generic and isn't inlined), which gets linked into later crates into the dependency graph.
+When building a Rust library crate, the compiler generates compiled code for as much of the crate as it can (everything that isn't generic and isn't marked as `#[inline]`), which gets linked into later crates into the dependency graph.
 However, some crates provide comprehensive APIs with a very large surface area, yet many of their users need only a few entry points.
 In such cases, the compiler currently spends time generating code for the entire crate, and the linker then ends up throwing most of that code away as unused.

 This can waste a substantial amount of compile time.
 Some large crates can take minutes to compile, and when you use these large crates as dependencies, they